justgage/reason-cookie/README.md

 # Is it ready for prime time?

-I use it on my side project.
-The library that's wrapped is pretty battle tested.
+These are just some simple bindings to the library it wraps.
+I've used it on some side projects but it should be _reasnably_ good.
+The Underlying library is pretty battle tested and can even work in older browsers.

 # Install